DOSAGE AND ADMINISTRATION

 - Remove protective covering from one end of the double-ended transfer needle and insert exposed needle through the center of the diluent vial stopper.

 - Remove protective covering from the other end of the double-ended transfer needle.
-Invert diluent vial over the upright CEPROTIN (protein c concentrate) vial; then rapidly insert the free end of the needle through the CEPROTIN (protein c concentrate) vial stopper at its center.
+Invert diluent vial over the upright CEPROTIN vial; then rapidly insert the free end of the needle through the CEPROTIN vial stopper at its center.
 The vacuum in the vial will draw in the diluent.
-If there is no vacuum in the vial, do not use the product, and contact Baxter Customer Service at 1-888-CEPROTIN (protein c concentrate) (237-7684).
+If there is no vacuum in the vial, do not use the product, and contact Baxter Customer Service at 1-888-CEPROTIN (237-7684).

 - Disconnect the two vials by removing the needle from the diluent vial stopper.
-Then, remove the transfer needle from the CEPROTIN (protein c concentrate) vial.
+Then, remove the transfer needle from the CEPROTIN vial.
 Gently swirl the vial until all powder is dissolved.
-Be sure that CEPROTIN (protein c concentrate) is completely dissolved; otherwise, active materials will be removed by the filter needle.
+Be sure that CEPROTIN is completely dissolved; otherwise, active materials will be removed by the filter needle.

-After reconstitution, the solution is colorless to slightly yellowish and clear to slightly opalescent and essentially free from visible particles.
-Do not use the product if the solution does not meet these criteria.
-CEPROTIN (protein c concentrate) should be administered at room temperature not more than 3 hours after reconstitution.
+Visually inspect CEPROTIN for particulate matter and discoloration prior to administration.
+After reconstitution, the solution should be colorless to slightly yellowish and clear to slightly opalescent and free of visible particles.
+Do not use the solution if it does not meet this criteria.
+Administer CEPROTIN at room temperature not more than 3 hours after reconstitution.

 - Attach the filter needle to a sterile, disposable syringe and draw back the plunger to admit air into the syringe.

-- Insert the filter needle into the vial of reconstituted CEPROTIN (protein c concentrate) .
+- Insert the filter needle into the vial of reconstituted CEPROTIN.

-- Inject air into the vial and then withdraw the reconstituted CEPROTIN (protein c concentrate) into the syringe.
+- Inject air into the vial and then withdraw the reconstituted CEPROTIN into the syringe.

 - Remove and discard the filter needle in a hard-walled Sharps container for proper disposal.
-Filter needles are intended to filter the contents of a single vial of CEPROTIN (protein c concentrate) only.
+Filter needles are intended to filter the contents of a single vial of CEPROTIN only.

-CEPROTIN (protein c concentrate) should be administered at a maximum injection rate of 2 mL per minute except for children with a body weight of < 10 kg, where the injection rate should not exceed a rate of 0.2 mL/kg/minute.
+Administer CEPROTIN at a maximum injection rate of 2 mL per minute except for children with a body weight of < 10 kg, where the injection rate should not exceed a rate of 0.2 mL/kg/minute.

 Dosage Forms And Strengths